ByronHsu/Foop/README.md

 <h2 align='center'>Introduction</h2>

 <h3 align='center'>Foop is a for-loop-like debugging GAME.</h3>
+<p align='center'>Stuck in a gigantic for loop, you have to catch bugs before the execution thread(laser) runs into them.
+The map shows your current position in this nested loop.</p>
-<p align='center'>You will be roughly experiencing debugger's struggle in this simple browser-based game.</p>
+<p align='center'>You will be roughly experiencing debugger's struggle in this simple browser-based game. </p>

 <p align='center'><a target='_blank' href='http://foop.tw'>PLAY NOW!</a></p>

 <h2 align='center'>Game Rule</h2>